Skip to main content

 Required Documents

-Documentation required by Physicians Mutual includes Completed Life Insurance Death Claim form (form PMA2859), Certified death certificate, and Government-issued photo ID for the beneficiary, along with additional paperwork that varies by account type.
+Documentation required by Physicians Mutual includes Completed Life Claim Information form (form L-SV-0049-AA, 0822B), Certified death certificate for the insured showing the cause and manner of death, and Copy of the insured's obituary notice or newspaper clipping, if available, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

 When the deceased had multiple Physicians Mutual policies, some may need separate claims while others can be handled together.
-The Life Insurance Claims can clarify what's needed for each account type.
+The Physicians Mutual / Physicians Life Customer Service (beneficiary and ownership changes) can clarify what's needed for each account type.

 Physicians Mutual